 And finally the tech companies over the last 5 years:

-All these companies are (mostly) easy to understand.
+All these companies are easy to understand.
 They have great leaders at the helm.
 They have visible growth prospects.
-They are killing the S&P 500.
-And they are positioned to beat the S&P 500 in the long haul.
+They are killing the S&P 500, and are positioned to beat the S&P 500 in the long haul.

-Additionally, before you buy your first share read investing books.
+Additionally, before you buy your first stock read investing books.
 A good first one is One Up On Wall Street by Peter Lynch.